 One place we loved was Safe Harbor Seafood Market and Restaurant in Atlantic Beach.
 It is a casual place right by the port where seafood is brought in which probably explains why all of it tasted so fresh and delicious.
 We went once for dinner and once for lunch!

 I have to say overall the facilities were a con.
-Despite them having plenty of them, they were in less than great shape and were in desperate need of some good cleaning and minor repairs.
+Despite them having plenty of them, they were in poor shape and were in desperate need of some good cleaning and minor repairs.
 One of the bath-houses smelled like sewage and although it functioned was just plain nasty.
-The other two were decent but also needed a good cleaning.
-It seemed all they would do to clean is mop the floors and wipe the toilets out… over time that definitely does not suffice!
-They did have nice, new washers and dryers.
-Although they were expensive at $2.25 per load, which I was not a fan of!
+The other two were decent but also needed a good cleaning and smelled funny.
+It seemed all they would do to clean is mop the floors and wipe the toilets off… over time that definitely does not suffice!
+They did have nice, new washers and dryers though so that was a plus.
+Although they were expensive at $2.25 per load.

 I think we found the best campground surrounding Jacksonville in Hanna Park.
-We enjoyed our stay, but it was a shame to see such a gem of a place lack some TLC that would make this place amazing!!
+We enjoyed our stay, but it was a shame to see such a gem of a place lack some TLC that would make it amazing!!